You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 Alternative, secondary ID

-The following table shows acceptable alternative IDs, which must contain your photograph, age, or date of birth:
+The following table lists acceptable alternative identity documents approved by the SSA, which must contain your photograph, age, or date of birth:

 |U.S. military ID card||Yes||Yes||All|